Sign In / Sign Out

 - Map and Locations

-Tuition, student services and technology fees, and health insurance must be paid in full at the beginning of each session.
+Tuition, student services and technology fees, and health insurance must be paid in full by the 5th day of classes.
 You can pay using Visa, MasterCard, Discover, American Express, traveler's checks or cash.
+Your tuition and fees will be posted to your My ASU account.
 Visit ASU's billing page for more information.

 Bring your passport, Visa, 1-20, measles vaccination record and method of payment.